Skip Navigation Accessibility Statement

 • Misinformation about your brand

 Some media monitoring tools have features built in and specifically designed to help brands identify content that can lead to crises.
-For example, CisionOne’s AI-powered Risk Score metric identifies potentially harmful content in real-time, so you can monitor and intervene as appropriate.
+For example, CisionOne’s AI-powered React Score metric identifies potentially harmful content in real-time, so you can monitor and intervene as appropriate.

 Managing a PR Crisis